Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Metronidazole is a nitroimidazole derivative that has an antiprotozoal and antimicrobial effect on anaerobic unicellular organisms and a group of prokaryotes that provoke the development of periodontal inflammation.
 Has no effect on aerobic prokaryotic microorganisms.

-In what situations is a medication prescribed
+In what situations is the medication prescribed?

 • Acute gingivitis.